LovelaceAcademy/nix-templates/README.md

 ### Will you support other systems?

-It depends on upstream is supporting it, and also our capacity to test in our CI.
-Right now only linux these systems are supported:
+It depends on upstream supporting it, and also our capacity to test in our CI.
+Right now only these systems are supported:

 - x86_64-linux
 - aarch64-linux